GoblinArchives/LiminalHorror/Game Design/Printing & Publishing.md

 nav_order: 6
 parent: Game Design
 ---
+## Overview
+- [A Year in RPG Self Publishing: Year 1](http://uncannyspheres.blogspot.com/2021/02/a-year-in-rpg-self-publishing-year-1.html) by Ian Yusem.
+This is a great peak behind the curtain on some of the realities of self publishing.
+Ian does a great job of consistantly opening their practice (and a few of their blog posts about Kickstarters are linked in the funding page).

 ## Selling PDFs Of Your Game
 If you are selling your digital game, two major market places for selling digital games are [itch.io](https://itch.io/) as a physical game (yes, ttrpgs are tagged as physical games even though they are PDFs) or on [drivethrurpg](https://www.drivethrurpg.com/).